 Ask open questions

-Although your student may be willing to talk to you, she may not know what you need to hear.
-Don’t grill her, but do ask questions that express your interest, let her know that you are listening, and give her an opportunity to elaborate.
+Although your student may be willing to talk to you, they may not know what you need to hear.
+Don’t interrogate, but do ask questions that express your interest, let your student know that you are listening, and provide an opportunity to elaborate.
 Open questions are questions that can’t be answered with a “yes” or “no”.
 Instead of asking “Did you plan your schedule for next semester?” try asking “What class are you most looking forward to next semester?” or “Why did your advisor suggest that you take the advanced section of that class?”

 Encouragers are those little words, sounds, or reactions that let someone know that you are listening and that you want them to continue.
 Nod your head, say “uh huh”, say “go on,” “tell me more”, smile, laugh, frown.
 Be involved.